abdurrahman6489/my_prroject/movieBookingApp/readme.md

 If any movie is clicked, further details of movie appears inside a modal in the center of the page.
 If I click on the Book Tickets button, it will go to next page of payment for the tickets.

+In the payment page, movie title, price, total fee including convenience fee is shown. if user changes no. of tickets, the total amount gets updated accordingly.